LREN-CHUV/MSPM/README.md

 ## Visualize canonical vectors

-- To visualize canonical vectors simply used the _Check Registration_ funcion of SPM12 Menu.
+- To visualize canonical vectors simply use the _Check Registration_ function of SPM12 Menu.
 You can also add the statistical map to locate global and local maximum.

 ![Visualize results 2: SPM.mat file](image_doc/image_doc22.png)